rackerlabs/rackspace-how-to/content/cloud-orchestration/how-to-scale-multinode-wordpress-by-using-rackspace-orchestration.md

    After the image is created, the image name and its creation time stamp are displayed.

-8. Under Images, click **View *n* Image**.

-9. In the pop-up dialog box, click the gear icon next to the name of the new image, and select **Create Server with Image** from the menu.
+8. Click the gear icon next to the name of the new image, and select **Create Server with Image** from the menu.

     <img src="{% asset_path cloud-orchestration/how-to-scale-multinode-wordpress-by-using-rackspace-orchestration/cpviewimage.png %}" width="600" alt="" border="1"  />

-10. On the server creation page, enter a name for the new server, and select the region where it will be created.
+9. On the server creation page, enter a name for the new server, and select the region where it will be created.

     We recommend following the stack naming convention (for example, **web02.example.com**) and creating the new server in the same region as the other nodes in the stack.

-11. In the Image section of the page, select the newly created image.
+10. In the Image section of the page, select the newly created image.

-12. Select a size for the new node, then click **Create Server** at the bottom of the page.
+11. Select a size for the new server, then click **Create Server** at the bottom of the page.

-### Prepare the new node
+### Prepare the new server

 After the server is created and active, you need to make a few adjustments before it is ready to be used by WordPress.

-1. From the Server Detail page, note the ServiceNet IP address of the new server.
+1. From the server details page, note the ServiceNet IP address of the new server.
 You will need this information in a later step.

     <img src="{% asset_path cloud-orchestration/how-to-scale-multinode-wordpress-by-using-rackspace-orchestration/cpservicenet.png %}" width="600" border="2" alt="" />